 I like to collect pebbles, yarn and postcards from the places I visit.

 My roots are in Tibetan Buddhism as I have been surrounded by that culture since I was born.
 My dad was the vice-president of a French organisation that helps Tibetan refugees in India and Nepal.

-Yoga, wild woods, woolly knits, wool, my box of watercolour paints, birds, birdwatching, warm drinks, very good chocolate, foraging wild foods, good stories, watching animals, talking with dogs, the sea side, books, pebbles, woodland walks…
+Yoga, wild woods, woolly knits, wool, my camera, clouds, sunsets, sunrises, my box of watercolour paints, birds, birdwatching, warm drinks, very good chocolate, foraging wild foods, good stories, watching animals, talking with dogs, the sea side, books, pebbles, woodland walks, folk music…

 ♥ ♥ ♥